Muchlambepooja/Arduino-/README.md

 The fast PWM mode that provides a high-frequency PWM waveform generation allows for it to be suited for power regulation, rectification, and DAC applications.

+We have also used Header Pins as shown below